Knowledge Hub

 • Franchisor’s continuing duties: E.g., to provide ongoing support, know-how, and instruction manuals, and to supply products or other materials such as stationery.

-• Your initial duties: E.g., to operate the franchise in accordance with the manual and as the franchisor may specify, and to promote and protect the goodwill of the business.
+• Your initial duties: E.g., to operate the franchise per the manual and as the franchisor may specify, and to promote and protect the business's goodwill.

 • Advertising: You may be required to promote the brand or contribute towards the franchisor’s marketing efforts.

-• Premises: The franchisor will want to make sure you keep the premises attractive and clean, not make any alterations, and operate it in accordance with the manual.
+• Premises: The franchisor will want you to keep the premises attractive and clean, not make any alterations, and operate it in accordance with the manual.

-• Intellectual property: This is around your rights to use the trademarks and other intellectual property rights of the franchisor.
+• Intellectual property: This concerns your rights to use the franchisor's trademarks and other intellectual property rights.

 • Sale and assignment: This may cover any restrictions on your right to sell or assign the franchise and any requirements for the franchisor’s approval.
 If you want to sell the franchise to someone else, a franchisor will typically want to approve the person you sell it to.